NSCA CPT Study Guide

 Variation

-This is simply the alteration of training variables for the production of adaptations over time.
+This is simply the alteration of training variables to produce adaptations over time.

 Within Session Variation

-Varying the intensity throughout the session, the rest intervals, and the changing of the training stimulus are the common ways to vary our workouts.
+Varying the intensity throughout the session, the rest intervals, and changing the training stimulus are common ways to vary our workouts.

 Within Week Variation